 MA in Human Development and Family Science with Emphasis in Gerontology

-This online-only Master's program (MA only) is designed to prepare professionals who are either working directly with older people or are involved in education and research related to the elderly.
+This online-only Master's program is designed to prepare professionals who are either working directly with older people or are involved in education and research related to the elderly.
 Professionals offering direct services often are involved in health promotion programs; directing intergenerational activities; managing senior centers or retirement communities; counseling older people and their families; and helping people plan for retirement.

 |H_D_FS 7252||Adult Development||3|

 |H_D_FS 8253||Physical Health in Aging||3|

 |H_D_FS 8972||Internship in Human Development and Family Science||1-99|

 |H_D_FS 7259||Mental Health and Aging||3|

 NOTE: Up to 6 credits can be transferred from other graduate programs if the courses are deemed relevant by your advisor.